By adding a night

 Use Stabilized Lenses

-A camera's image stabilization feature permits the photographer to use slower shutter
+camera's image stabilization feature permits the photographer

-speeds without resulting in blur due to camera
+to use slower shutter speeds without resulting in blur

-for image stabilization: optical stabilization
+techniques for image stabilization: optical stabilization

-(where a small element inside the lens moves
+(where a small element inside the lens moves in order

-(which take advantage of extra rows and columns
+and digital stabilization (which take advantage of

-on the perimeter of the detector, shift the
+extra rows and columns on the perimeter of the detector,

-image an appropriate amount to stabilize certain
+shift the image an appropriate amount to stabilize

-types of motion).
+certain types of motion).
 Normally, the optical image

 stabilizers, though more expensive, are preferable

-since they better remove the blur component
+since they better remove the blur component of the

-the main disadvantage of the digital stabilization
+disadvantage of the digital stabilization is that the

-is that the image is blurred on the input of
+image is blurred on the input of the night vision module

-on the intensified output image.
-So, optical
+resulting in some blur on the intensified output image.

-stabilization is preferred.
+So, optical stabilization is preferred.

 |